Official website of the New Hampshire Office of Strategic Initiatives.

 Announcements and Notices

-The Office of Strategic Initiatives (OSI) has published the 2018 editions of The Planning Board in New Hampshire: A Handbook for Local Officials and The Board of Adjustment in New Hampshire: A Handbook for Local Officials.
-The handbooks are designed to serve as an introduction to the organization, powers, duties and procedures of planning boards and zoning boards of adjustment in New Hampshire.
+The 2019 editions of OSI’s The Planning Board in New Hampshire: A Handbook for Local Officials and The Board of Adjustment in New Hampshire: A Handbook for Local Officials are now available for download.
+The 2019 editions include planning related legal and procedural changes which became law during the General Court’s 2019 Legislative Session.
+These handbooks are designed to serve as an introduction to the organization, powers, duties, and procedures of Planning Boards and Boards of Adjustment in New Hampshire.

 The New Hampshire Office of Strategic Initiatives (OSI) has published the 2018 edition of the annual housing supply report, Current Estimates and Trends in New Hampshire’s Housing Supply.
 The report shows that building permits were issued for 4,285 housing units statewide by New Hampshire's 234 communities in 2018.
 For a breakdown of housing permits issued through 2018 by county and municipality as well as analysis of the 2018 data see Current Estimates and Trends in New Hampshire’s Housing Supply: Update 2010 – 2018 .